AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

    * **[!UICONTROL Alignment]**: Specify the type of alignment by clicking **[!UICONTROL Align left]**, **[!UICONTROL Align center]**, **[!UICONTROL Align right]**, or **[!UICONTROL Justify]**.

-   * **[!UICONTROL End of Paragraph Justification]**: Select to specify the type of justification for the last line in the paragraph: last line aligns left; last line aligns center; and last line aligns right.
+   * **[!UICONTROL End of Paragraph Justification]**: Select to specify the type of justification for the last line in the paragraph: last line aligns left, last line aligns center, and last line aligns right.

    * **[!UICONTROL Line Spacing]**: Type or select a numeric value by which to adjust the amount of space between all the lines in the paragraph.